How did you get involved in the anti-apartheid struggle?

 I arrived at university in early 1975 with a youthful anger and rejection of the government and system of apartheid under which I had grown up.
 Shortly after I was elected to the Student Representative Council in April 1976 the police opened fire on students demonstrating against the inferior “bantu education” they were subject to in Soweto, outside Johannesburg.
 Within a short period there were demonstrations around the country and hundreds of school children and students were killed by the police as they attempted to suppress the uprising.
 I soon became active in the student press and two years later I was elected President of the South African Student Press Union, which coordinated student newspapers that were critical of the apartheid regime and which were repeatedly banned by the state.
 Through these experiences I became increasingly active in anti-apartheid struggle and was forced into exile in Botswana in 1979 from where I continued my participation in the struggle.

 You are the director of the Global Legal Studies Center.
-What is it and what
+What is it and what does it do?

 The Global Legal Studies Center or GLS is an ongoing collaboration between the Law School and the Division of International Studies with two central foci.
 First, GLS brings together and facilitates the work of faculty who are engaged in research on law or legal institutions and legal activity beyond the borders of the United States.
 GLS has both a global reach and an interdisciplinary focus.
 We have brought together faculty from around the campus as well as our own law faculty who are involved in research and outreach around the world.
 Second, GLS is involved in outreach and education efforts on international legal issues within the State and coordinates the Law School’s exchange programs in which our students study abroad and we welcome students from our exchange partners at universities in Africa, Europe and Latin America to our campus.
 GLS also coordinates a number of lecture series, conferences and workshops on global legal issues, ranging from constitution-building and economic development to human rights and the law of war.
 Finally, GLS has partnered with the Wisconsin International Law Journal in hosting the journal’s annual symposium, which brings speakers to campus and has most recently addressed such issues as the role of international lawyers on the one hand and Islamic law on the other.